When it comes to designing for theatre, my work is concerned with detail and making plays relatable to the audience through the design.

 How did you hear about CSM?

-I heard about CSM when I was still at secondary school, their used to be a program when I was younger called the Clothes show, all the designers they spoke of seemed to go there, then when a little older when doing work experience with a set designer I learned more about what the institute had to offer.
+I heard about CSM when I was still at secondary school.
+There used to be a program when I was younger called The Clothes Show, all the designers they spoke of seemed to go there, then when I was a little older and doing work experience with a set designer I learned more about what the institute had to offer.
 I knew I wanted to study here at 12, though back then I did not know what.